melt-umn/silver-ide/examples/ParallelTreeSearchDemo.md

 Once you have all the previous steps, you are ready to test out the example.
 To do this go into the new `ableC-sample-projects/parallel_tree_search` directory.

 There are 4 make commands you can run
 1. `make atom-ide-demo`: This is meant for first time use to build the Treesitter parser and Atom highlighting for demo modes.
 This only needs to be run once.
+This adds the `--treesitter-demo` flag to the Silver command which instructs Silver to introduce a new wrapper nonterminal for bridge productions between host and extensions which allows every terminal in the extension to be underneath an extension nonterminal.
+ This will cause the MDA to fail, but for demo highlighting purposes we do not care.

+Also, this command along with `make atom-ide` do not need to be run because you can use the parser published under @joeblanchard scope.
+However, if you want access to your own parser for some reason you can run this command or `atom-ide` command.

 2. `make update-spec-demo`: This should be used if you change the specification files with the `.demo` extension to rebuild the Atom highlighting package.
 This should only be done after you have already run `make atom-ide-demo`
 3. `make atom-ide`: This is meant for first time use to build the Treesitter parser and Atom highlighting for the language without any special highlighting designed for demos.
 4. `make update-spec`: This should be used if you change the specification files with the `.slide` extension after you have already run `make atom-ide`.